 Real-time data pipelines using Apache Kafka

 Amazing as Kafka is, it’s not in itself a complete real-time data solution.
-This is where eventador.io steps in and extends Kafka to include important components like tight security, cloud based deployment and scaling, a SQL query interface, a schema manager, and simple consume and produce endpoints.
+This is where eventador.io steps in and extends Kafka to include important components like tight security, cloud-based deployment and scaling, a SQL query interface, a schema manager, and simply consume and produce endpoints.
 These components unlock the potential of Kafka and transform it into a true fast-data platform.

 The eventador.io beta platform